-Roche is developing Kadcyla for a number of additional indications, including for patients with
+Roche is developing Kadcyla for a number of additional uses, and currently has Phase III, or registration, trials underway assessing Kadcyla as a therapy for patients with:

-- Metastatic HER2-positive breast cancer that has not previously been treated-Roche is assessing Kadcyla for this use in the Phase III trial, MARIANNE.
-Roche intends to use MARIANNE results, if favorable, to apply in 2015 for marketing approval of Kadcyla for this indication, both used alone and used with Perjeta® (pertuzumab).
-Roche expects the data from this trial in 2014. - Early stage HER2-positive breast cancer-Roche plans to evaluate Kadcyla in several early stage HER2-positive breast cancer settings.
-In early 2013, patient enrollment commenced in its KATHERINE Phase III trial, which evaluates Kadcyla for the treatment of patients with residual invasive disease following pre-operative therapy.
-Roche has said it plans to initiate registration trials evaluating Kadcyla for use in the adjuvant and neoadjuvant settings. - Advanced HER2-positive gastric cancer-Roche is evaluating Kadcyla for the treatment of patients with this cancer in its GATSBY trial.
-Roche intends to use the results from GATSBY, if favorable, to apply in 2015 for marketing approval for this use.
+- Metastatic HER2-positive breast cancer not previously been treated-Roche is assessing Kadcyla for this use in its MARIANNE trial.
+Roche has announced that it intends to use MARIANNE results, if favorable, to apply in 2015 for marketing approval of Kadcyla for this use. - Early stage HER2-positive breast cancer-Roche has initiated three Phase III trials in this setting: its KATHERINE trial evaluates Kadcyla for the treatment of patients with residual invasive disease following pre-operative therapy; its KAITLIN trial assesses Kadcyla for adjuvant use; and its KRISTINE trial evaluates Kadcyla in the neoadjuvant setting. - Advanced HER2-positive gastric cancer-Roche is evaluating Kadcyla for this use in its GATSBY trial.
+Roche has announced that it intends to use the results from GATSBY, if favorable, to apply in 2015 for marketing approval for this use.